Skip to Main Content

 Not all videos require audio description.
 If you are creating a screencast demonstrating how to use a resource, you can avoid the need to add audio description by narrating the actions you are taking during the video, such as saying "click on the search box in the top right corner..."

 There are a few different options available for creating captions.
-Captions are automatically generated for any video uploaded to YouTube or Vimeo, but those captions will have to be edited to meet our accessibility guidelines.
-You can edit those captions in YouTube, Vimeo, or the free subtitling platform, Amara.
+Captions are automatically generated for any video uploaded to YouTube or Vimeo, but those captions will usually need to be edited to meet our accessibility guidelines.